mvdan/interfacer/README.md

 example.

 The `ifaces` map is self-explanatory.
-The `funcs` map can be deceiving - it contains all function types that you might be implementing.
+The `funcs` map can be deceiving - it contains all the function types that may be purposedly implemented.
 These come from interfaces, such as `Read()`, and from function types, such as `WalkFunc`.

 When checking a series of packages, it builds on top of these two maps with the types it finds along the way.

-Then it uses `go/ast` to walk the source code.
+Next it uses `go/ast` to walk the source code.
 For every declared function, it first checks if its signature matches any recorded function type.
 If it does, it is skipped.